top of page

 08

 (2006) I redesigned Digital River's entire shopping experience for Sonic Solutions, addressing a 98% cart drop-out rate.
-Introduced innovative cart changes (still evident in most carts today) that resulted in a 38% reduction in cart abandonment, including:
+Introduced innovative cart changes that resulted in a 38% reduction in cart abandonment.
+Features included (still evident in most carts today):

 $$